srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_04-connect-iot-device-to-azure.md

     cd lab4
     ```

-    These commands will create a directory for this lab, move move the **lab04-setup.azcli** file into that directory, and then change directory to make the new directory the current working directory.
+    These commands will create a directory for this lab, move the **lab04-setup.azcli** file into that directory, and then change directory to make the new directory the current working directory.

 1. To ensure the **lab04-setup.azcli** has the execute permission, enter the following command: